gruntwork-io/docs/_docs-sources/guides/build-it-yourself/achieve-compliance/deployment-walkthrough/manual-steps.md

 You can use either the [AWS Console](https://docs.aws.amazon.com/macie/latest/user/discovery-jobs-create.html), or the [AWS CLI](https://docs.aws.amazon.com/de_de/cli/latest/reference/macie2/create-classification-job.html#create-classification-job) to make the change.

 The script below will fetch a list of all buckets in an AWS account and create a new classification job for them to be weekly analyzed.
-The script needs to be executed while authenticated in AWS.
+The script needs to be executed while authenticated to each account (shared, security, dev, prod etc), and `aws` CLI and `jq` should be available.

 ```bash
 #!/bin/bash